 Before we left, we took some time to talk to each of them.
 One of them said his family’s home was burnt down in a fire.
 The other said he did not know where his parents were and he did not go to school.
 After hearing those words, we felt crushed.
 Before we left, there was a few things we wanted to do – give them each a BIG hug, a huge high five, give a few words sprinkled with hope and love & spread the word abroad.

 These are just few of the many children that dwell in the streets of of the Philippines.
 In fact, there are over 1.2 million street children in the Philippines.
 Though the city government has programs to rescue the kids on the streets, there is much work to be done.
 Homes, food and shelter for street children are urgently needed.

 - According to UNICEF, an estimated 100 million children worldwide live at least part of their time on the streets.

 - In the Philippines, a government report in 1998 put the figure at 1.2 million street children—about 70,000 of them in Metro Manila alone.
 That number has risen over the years.

 - Another report estimates that there are approximately 1.5 million children on the streets working as beggars, pickpockets, drug abusers and child prostitutes (ECPAT).
 Today, the number of children and youth living part of their lives on the streets in the Philippines could reach two million out of a total population of 84 million.

 - More info: UNICEF – “CHILD POVERTY IN THE PHILIPPINES”: > https://www.unicef.org/philippines/ChildPovertyinthePhilippines_web.pdf

 While we’ve enjoyed our travels in the Philippines, these are the real moments we live for.
+The moments that open our eyes, allow us to spread compassion and learn about the world around us.
 These are the experiences we need – to help and give back when we can.
 To leave knowing we made an impact.
 To really travel and become better people for it.